sammypanda/MCJE-PlayerQuests-Plugin/branding/docs/tutorial/README.md

 7. Go **'Back'** and press **'Save'**
     - Your NPC won't show in the world until it is told to be
     - You can't interact with NPC blocks like normal blocks, if your NPC is a door you won't be able to open and close it
-    - If you destroy te NPC the quest will toggle off

 <br>